Ancestral Pueblo: Southern Colorado Plateau (Anasazi)Central AnasaziSouthern CibolaAcoma Historic Matte Paint WareAcoma (McCartys) Polychrome

 First posted by C. Dean Wilson 2014

-Among the earliest descriptions of discussions of the pottery that was being produced at Acoma by the late nineteenth and early twentieth were by Bunzel (1929).
+Among the earliest descriptions and discussions of the pottery that was being produced at Acoma by the late nineteenth and early twentieth was by Bunzel (1929).
 Chapman (1936) also described Acoma Polychromes vessels from various collections.
-Acoma Polychrome is defined by changes in pottery produced at Acoma Pueblo during the late 19th that still persist in pottery produced at this Pueblo (Frank and Harlow 1990; Harlow 1973; Lammon and Harlow 2013).
+Acoma Polychrome is defined by changes in pottery produced at Acoma Pueblo during the late 19th century resulting in characteristics that still persist in pottery produced at this Pueblo (Frank and Harlow 1990; Harlow 1973; Lammon and Harlow 2013).
 Acoma Polychrome represent among the most attractive and well-made of any Pueblo pottery still produced.
+Changes noted for this type are based on trends noted for whole vessels collected from Acoma and surrounding Pueblos during the late nineteenth and early twentieth century so that sherd-based distinctions may be quite difficult and may be largely based on nuances in vessel form.

 References: